zalando/postgres-operator/docs/administrator.md

 ### Setup your operator configuration values

-With the `psql-wale-creds` resource applied to your cluster, ensure that the operator's configuration is setup like the following:
+With the `psql-wale-creds` resource applied to your cluster, ensure that the operator's configuration is set up like the following:

 ```yml
 ...